psychogun/psychogun.github.io/docs/linux/OpenSSL-CA-on-Ubuntu-Server.md

 The first step that you need to complete to create a CSR is generating a private key.
 To create a private key using `openssl`, create a `ssl` directory and then generate a key inside it.
 We will make this request for a fictional server called `Deluge`, as opposed to creating a certificate that is used to identify a user or another CA.

 ### Private key
-Let us create the private key for a service:
+Let us create the private key for a service called Deluge:
 ```bash
 root@Deluge:~ # cd /home/deluge/.config/
 root@Deluge:/home/deluge/.config # mkdir ssl